cisagov/get.gov/pages/domains/domains_before.md

 You don’t need to defensively register variations of your domain name.
 While this practice may be common when registering domains open to the general public, the .gov domain space is not first come, first serve.
 We'll only assign a domain to the organization whose real name or services actually correspond to the domain name.

-## Information you’ll need to complete the domain request form
+## Information you’ll need to complete the domain request form {#information-you-will-need-to-complete-the-domain-request}

 We’ll ask you questions about your organization and the domain you want.
 Here’s what you’ll need to know to complete the form.
 There’s more information about each of these sections below.